|Premier Orthopedic Surgery and Sports Medicine

 Melville, NY 11747 USA

-Nearly 626,600 athletes were injured playing soccer in 2012, according to the US Consumer Product Safety Commission.
+Approximately 231,447 athletes were treated in hospital emergency rooms for soccer-related injuries in 2012, according to the US Consumer Product Safety Commission.

 Already the most popular international team sport, soccer continues to gain popularity in the United States.
 With more people playing soccer, it is not surprising that the number of soccer-related injuries is increasing — particularly as children get older and their level of play intensifies.